 Malkawi serves as a consultant on many high-profile projects, including airport designs, super towers (LOTTE, Seoul; World Trade Center, NY), industrial factories (Ferrari factory, Italy), cities (King Abdulla Atomic and Renewable City, Riyadh), and commercial and residential showcase projects.
 He provided strategic guidance on building energy-related topics to senior members of the Obama Administration, including the vice president.
-He also innovates and leads efforts in sustainability framework developments and engages with energy policies in several countries, including leading the development of the first performance-based sustainability rating system in the Middle East for the State of Qatar.
+Malkawi innovated in sustainability framework developments as he led the development of the first performance-based sustainability rating system in the Middle East for the State of Qatar.

 Lead author or coauthor of over 100 scientific papers, Malkawi is also the co-editor of three books: two on the subject of computationally-driven design and simulation, Advanced Building Simulation and Performative Architecture: Beyond Instrumentality, and another entitled Sustainability in Scandinavia: Architectural Design and Planning, which accumulates diverse experiences of practitioners in Norway, Sweden, and Denmark.
-He serves as a board member and scientific reviewer for many leading journals, conferences and research centers, and is the associate editor of Building Simulation: An International Journal, distributed by Springer Publishing.
+He serves as a board member and scientific reviewer for several leading journals and conferences, and is the associate editor of Building Simulation: An International Journal, distributed by Springer Publishing.